viktorbezdek/awesome-github-projects/README.md

 - [srbhr/Resume-Matcher](https://github.com/srbhr/Resume-Matcher) - Resume Matcher is an open source, free tool to improve your resume.
 It works by using language models to compare and rank resumes with job descriptions.
 - [dataelement/bisheng](https://github.com/dataelement/bisheng) - BISHENG is an open LLM devops platform for next generation Enterprise AI applications.
 Powerful and comprehensive features include: GenAI workflow, RAG, Agent, Unified model management, Evaluation, SF
 - [TransformerOptimus/SuperAGI](https://github.com/TransformerOptimus/SuperAGI) - &lt;⚡️&gt; SuperAGI - A dev-first open source autonomous AI agent framework.
 Enabling developers to build, manage & run useful autonomous agents quickly and reliably.
-- [QuivrHQ/quivr](https://github.com/QuivrHQ/quivr) - Open-source RAG Framework for building GenAI Second Brains 🧠  Build productivity assistant (RAG) ⚡️🤖 Chat with your docs (PDF, CSV, ...)  & apps using Langchain, GPT 3.5 / 4 turbo, Private, Anthropic,
+- [QuivrHQ/quivr](https://github.com/QuivrHQ/quivr) - Opiniated RAG for integrating GenAI in your apps 🧠   Focus on your product rather than the RAG.
+Easy integration in existing products with customisation!
+Any LLM: GPT4, Groq, Llama.
+Any Vectorstore:
 - [geekan/MetaGPT](https://github.com/geekan/MetaGPT) - 🌟 The Multi-Agent Framework: First AI Software Company, Towards Natural Language Programming
 - [facebookresearch/audiocraft](https://github.com/facebookresearch/audiocraft) - Audiocraft is a library for audio processing and generation with deep learning.
 It features the state-of-the-art EnCodec audio compressor / tokenizer, along with MusicGen, a simple and controllable mu
 - [ParthJadhav/Tkinter-Designer](https://github.com/ParthJadhav/Tkinter-Designer) - An easy and fast way to create a Python GUI 🐍